CryptoTL: Private, Efficient and Secure Transfer Learning: Results and Discussion

-As mentioned in \Cref{sec:HE}, the multiplicative depth, together with the desired CKKS-accuracy, define the used HE parameters, with larger parameters significantly increasing the runtime.
-Once the parameters are fixed, the runtime scales with the homomorphic operations, with ciphertext-ciphertext multiplications, directly followed by homomorphic rotations and plaintext-ciphertext multiplications, being the most expensive (in terms of runtime) operations in CKKS. \Cref{tab:fhe_cnn} shows, that the larger parameter set requires more than twice the runtime compared to the smaller one.
-We, however, observed in our experiments, that the smaller more inaccurate parameter set already produces the same classificiton accuracy as network evaluated without homomorphic encryption.
+As mentioned in \Cref{sec:HE}, the multiplicative depth, together with the desired CKKS-accuracy, defines the used HE parameters, with larger parameters significantly increasing the runtime.
+Once the parameters are fixed, the runtime scales with the homomorphic operations, with ciphertext-ciphertext multiplications, directly followed by homomorphic rotations and plaintext-ciphertext multiplications, being the most expensive operations in CKKS (in terms of runtime). \Cref{tab:fhe_cnn} shows, that the larger parameter set requires more than twice the runtime of the smaller one.
+We, however, observed in our experiments, that the smaller, more inaccurate, parameter set already produces the same classification accuracy as the network evaluated without HE.
 Hence, the smaller parameter set is already sufficient for our use case allowing us to use the runtime advantage of the smaller parameter set.
 The runtime of one homomorphic classification is very fast, despite performing our benchmarks on a notebook CPU.
 One forward pass through the encrypted network takes $2.72\,s$, which gets reduced to $1.08\,s$ when using the speedup of the \text{AVX-512} instruction set.
-We want to note, that the runtime could most likely be further reduced by using the GPU implementation of CKKS introduced in~\cite{DBLP:journals/access/BadawiHMLA20}.
-Overall, the small size of the frozen server layers, as well as the general structure of CryptoTL allows for the first time to realize privacy preserving training of a new neural network based on a pre-trained private network in feasible runtime, despite using HE.
+We want to note, that the runtime could be further reduced by using a GPU implementation of CKKS, such as the one introduced in~\cite{DBLP:journals/access/BadawiHMLA20}.
+Overall, the small size of the frozen server layers, as well as the general structure of CryptoTL allows \textit{for the first time} to realize the privacy-preserving training of a new neural network based on a pre-trained private network in feasible runtime, despite using HE.

+For completeness we also depict the number of bytes communicated between the client and the server for one forward pass through the CryptoTL network in \Cref{tab:fhe_cnn}.
+In general, the client needs to transmit a ciphertext of size log$_2(q)\cdot N$\,bits to the server, who then responds with a ciphertext of size log$_2(q_0)\cdot 2\cdot N$\,bits, where $q_0$ is the remaining ciphertext modulus after all rescaling operations.
+The numbers in \Cref{tab:fhe_cnn} were measured by serializing the corresponding ciphertexts using SEAL, which also includes further compression.
+The total communication for training using the CryptoTL$_{p1}$ parameters, therefore, is $\left\lceil \frac{|\text{target-dataset}|}{p} \right\rceil \cdot 235.3$\,kB send by the client and $\left\lceil \frac{|\text{target-dataset}|}{p} \right\rceil \cdot 82.4$\,kB responded by the server.
+For classifcation using CryptoTL$_{p1}$ the communication is only $235.3$\,kB and $82.4$\,kB respectively.
+This shows that communication between client and server is small enough for practical applications, especially for use cases where the target dataset is small.

-\subsection{Transfer learning accuracy}
+\subsection{Transfer Learning Accuracy}